Advanced Concepts

 can_add_dams

-variable to determine whether to show or hide the navigation link to the Add Dam View inbase.html
+variable to determine whether to show or hide the header button and navigation link to the Add Dam View inbase.html

 The